-The study at ncbi.nlm.nih.gov/pmc/articles/PMC6259463/ listed further below is imperative in supporting our Foot Guard Technology claim and should be referred to by any authority seeking clarification on why all players without exceptions can and should use our Foot Guard Technology in all tournaments, including The World Cup 2022.
+The study at ncbi.nlm.nih.gov/pmc/articles/PMC6259463/ listed further below is imperative in supporting our Foot Guard Technology claim and should be referred to by any authority seeking clarification on why all players without exceptions can and should use our Foot Guard Technology in all tournaments.
+This is not a device for training only.
+It is a foot guard to be used to prevent injury whenever close contact between players is expected.
 This technology is in full compliance with FIFA LAW 4.

 Also, based on scientific Safety Pressure Testing performed, comparing a Nike Mercurial soccer shoe equipped with the Genie Pro Foot Guard to a Nike Mercurial without the guard, using a certified force and pressure guage equipped with an automated distance measuring device we concluded the ff: The design and composition of our foot guards would be extremely protective to the metatarsal area, allowing it to tolerate a significantly greater amount of localized high pressure , up to 4.5 times more than without the foot guard, without subjecting the underlying foot to pain and injury.
 See Study below;